OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 * **Houses** are not used.
 Instead troubleshooters are members of service groups.
 * **Misconduct** is replaced by the standard troubleshooter method of shooting traitors first and finding evidence later.
 * **Patrol Leader** is usually called "Team Leader" and is assigned by some means in the mission briefing.
 * **Relationships** are not used as described in Mutant: Elysium.
-Instead, characters will develop relationships through their service group and secrect society missions.
+Instead, characters will develop relationships through their service group and secret society missions.
 * **Reputation** is used in the context of the secret society.
 * **Security Classes** are not used.
 Use Paranoia's color-coded clearance levels instead.
 * **Zone Rot** is not used.
 There is no Zone Rot in Paranoia.
 There are plenty of hazards without zone rot.
 However, feel free to use the zone rot mechanics as part of a specific mission.
-Rot can also be used as the mechanic for exposure to radition from sources like leaking power plants, energy grenades, and tac nuke cone rifle shells.
+Rot can also be used as the mechanic for exposure to radiation from sources like leaking power plants, energy grenades, and tac nuke cone rifle shells.

 # Other Rules